Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

 Finding Sympathetic Vibration

 For students at the early stages, learning to play in tune is mainly about finding that extra resonance created by sympathetic vibration.
 It happens when a fingered note has the same letter name with an open string that is not being played.
 The open-string will vibrate when the same note is played at the right pitch, assuming that the violin is tuned correctly.
 We can clearly see the vibrations of the open string in most cases, but it is much more helpful to hear or feel that resonance.

 When the notes that will create sympathetic vibration are in tune, we can use them to find the other notes in many ways.
 Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all handy tools.
 Still, they do not guarantee to give us the best-sounding pitch because we need first to understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.

 Apart from having good hearings, violinists rely heavily on muscle memory to get good intonation.

 In the Principles of Violin Playing and Teaching, Ivan Galamian relates our left hand to blind people who guide themselves through their paths by touching on objects.
 He spoke of the importance of having a “double contact” in the left hand, namely the base joint of the index finger and the thumb, to feel the changing width of the violin’s neck.
-The double contact occurs between the thumb and the palm of the hand against the shoulder of the violin on the higher positions.
+The double contact occurs between the thumb and the palm against the shoulder of the violin on the higher positions.
 This allows our left hand to have a sense of which position we are playing in.
-Such contact need not to be constant especially in expressive passages that require much vibrato.
+Such contact need not be constant, especially in expressive passages that require much vibrato.

 © 2017 Goh Tong Keat